The Japanese Radical: 足

 ato, SEKI

-A foot that is reddish/bloody leaves traces.
+A foot that is reddish, thus bloody, leaves traces.

 JLPT 1Joyo 7